Oxygen leak kills 22 in Indian hospital as coronavirus infections mount | Health

 "Patients who were on ventilators at the hospital in Nashik have died," Tope said in televised remarks.
 "The leakage was spotted at the tank supplying oxygen to these patients.
 The interrupted supply could be linked to the deaths of the patients in the hospital."

-The world's second most populous nation reported 295,041 new infections on Wednesday for the world's highest daily rise, stretching its hospitals to breaking point, officials said.
+The world's second most populous nation reported 295,041 new infections on Wednesday - the biggest daily rise reported in any country - stretching its hospitals to breaking point, officials said.
 Only the United States had a slightly higher one-day rise of 297,430 cases in January, though its tally has since fallen sharply.
 India's 2,023 deaths were also its highest in the pandemic.

-Delhi, a city of 20 million people, recorded 28,395 new cases and 277 deaths on Tuesday, its highest tally since the pandemic began.
-Every third person tested for coronavirus proved positive.
-About 80 of 142 hospitals in Delhi had no beds left for virus patients, government figures showed.

-New Delhi businessman Saurabh Mittal said he called a hospital shown in a government database to have beds free, only to be told they were full up and could not take anyone.
-"I told them there is online availability but they said the real-time data showed no beds," said Mittal, who had been trying to arrange treatment for a virus sufferer.
+Adding to the sense of alarm, the Serum Institute of India, which manufactures the AstraZeneca COVID-19 vaccine, said it will be able to raise its monthly output to 100 million doses by July from 60-70 million now, later than its previous timeline of end-May.
+The delay could slow India's immunisation drive, which the government has opened for all adults from next month to try to stem the deadly second wave.

+Hospitals in Delhi, the capital, and elsewhere have been warning that their supplies of medical oxygen that are given to severely ill COVIOD-19 patients are running low as cases pour in.
+Max Healthcare, the largest private sector healthcare provider in Delhi and its suburbs, said some of its hospitals had barely two hours' worth of oxygen left.

-India faces a coronavirus "storm" overwhelming its health system, Prime Minister Narendra Modi said in a national address overnight, adding that authorities were working with states and private firms to deliver oxygen with "speed and sensitivity".
-Delhi, like large parts of India, let its guard down when the virus seemed to be under control, allowing big gatherings such as weddings and festivals as daily infections fell to fewer than 1,000 during the winter, health experts said.
+Health experts said India had let its guard down when the virus seemed to be under control during the winter, allowing big gatherings such as weddings and festivals.
+India now faces a coronavirus "storm" overwhelming its health system, Prime Minister Narendra Modi said in a national address overnight, adding that authorities were working with states and private firms to deliver oxygen with "speed and sensitivity".

+Modi is himself facing criticism for addressing packed political rallies for local elections and allowing a religious festival to go ahead in which millions take a ritual bathe in the river Ganges, considered sacred by Hindus.
+India has so far administered nearly 130 million doses of vaccine, the most in the world after the United States and China but still small relative to its population of 1.35 billion people.(https://tmsnrt.rs/3tlH6Gq)

-(Global vaccination tracker: https://graphics.reuters.com/world-coronavirus-tracker-and-maps/vaccination-rollout-and-access/) (Additional reporting by Neha Arora and Aditya Kalra in New Delhi, Sachin Ravikumar in Bengaluru; Editing by Sanjeev Miglani and Clarence Fernandez)
+Vaccine doses have already run short in many states though inoculations are currently restricted to frontline workers and those aged above 45.
+(Global vaccination tracker: https://graphics.reuters.com/world-coronavirus-tracker-and-maps/vaccination-rollout-and-access/) (Additional reporting by Aditya Kalra, Devjyot Ghoshal and Krishna N.Das in New Delhi, Sachin Ravikumar in Bengaluru; Editing by Sanjeev Miglani)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)